How to Get Into UVA: Acceptance Rate & Strategies

 UVA’s Yield Rate

-UVA’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted is 42%.
+UVA’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted—is 40%.
 This figure is just a shade below other powerhouse state universities like the University of Michigan, UNC-Chapel Hill, and UCLA.
+Think about this when you’re considering UVA’s acceptance rate.

 Tips for Applying to the University of Virginia

-• UVA does not use interviews as part of their evaluation process.
+• UVA does not use interviews as part of its evaluation process.

 • UVA also does not consider “demonstrated interest.”
 Therefore, you will not be judged on whether or not you made a campus visit, contacted an admissions officer, etc.

-• Make sure to dedicate sufficient time and effort to the main Common App Essay and two short supplemental essays required by UVA.
-For the 2022-2023 cycle, they are as follows:
+• Make sure to dedicate sufficient time and effort to the main Common App Essay and short supplemental essay required by UVA.
+For the 2025-2026 cycle, there is only one short answer question, and only for applicants to the School of Nursing.
+It is as follows:

-• School of Nursing – Describe a health care-related experience or another significant interaction that deepened your interest in studying nursing.
+Describe a health care-related experience or other significant interaction that deepened your interest in studying Nursing.

 For advice on how to approach your UVA essay, we recommend reading our blog entitled: UVA Supplemental Essay Prompts and Tips.